Merritt-Woodwork/merrittwoodwork.com/src/_staff/nick-turchan.md

 ---
 name: nick turchan
 title: finance director
 quote: I take pride in adding value to the organization through innovation in all aspects of my role.
 I am always in search of the most efficient and effective financial and operational processes.
-Eliminating the friction of out dated systems and processes frees everyone up to focus on tasks that are more valuable to our external and internal customers.
 details: >-
-  Nick leads the finance and accounting function for Merritt, which also includes oversight for purchasing, legal and the general administrative functions of the organization.
+  Nick leads the finance and accounting function for Merritt, which also includes purchasing, legal and the general administrative functions of the organization.
 He serves as a strategic partner to the CEO, as well as other project and department leaders.
 Nick also has responsibility for aligning Merritt’s systems to support growth and driving the seamless integration of newly acquired businesses.